Systematics, Evolution, and Biodiversity (SysEB) Thomas Say Award

 - The work on which the nomination is based is focused on Nearctic and/or Neotropical insects and allies

-Nominations may be submitted by any member of the society.
+Nominations may be submitted by any member of the Society.
 Self-nominations are allowed, but no nominee may self-nominate for more than one work per year.
-Nominations packages for this award must include:
+Nominations packages must include the following:

-- CV-Related Items - Nominators must provide a CV which includes the following sections.
-For a full listing of what should be included in each of the sections click here.
+- CV-Related Items: Nominators must provide a CV which includes the below sections.
+View a full listing of what should be included in each of the sections listed below.

 - Section 1 - Background Information